College literary societies

-College literary societies in American higher education were a distinctive kind of social organization, distinct from literary societies generally, and they were often the precursors of college fraternities and sororities.
-In the period from the late eighteenth century to the Civil War, collegiate literary societies were an important part of campus social life.
-College literary societies are often called Latin literary societies because they typically had compound Latinate names.
+College literary societies in American higher education are a particular kind of social organization, distinct from literary societies generally, and they were often the precursors of college fraternities and sororities.
+In the period from the late 18th century to the Civil War, collegiate literary societies were an important part of campus social life.
+These societies are often called Latin literary societies because they typically have compound Latinate names.

 Literary and other activities

 Most literary societies' literary activity consisted of formal debates on topical issues of the day, but literary activity could include original essays, poetry, music, etc. As a part of their literary work, many also collected and maintained their own libraries for the use of the society's members.
 "College societies were the training grounds for men in public affairs in the nineteenth century."

-The societies could fulfill this function because they were independent organizations, and entirely student run activities.
+The societies could fulfill this function because they were independent organizations, and entirely student-run activities.
 "The societies were virtually little republics, with their own laws and a democratically elected student administration."

-Topics could include Classical history, religion, ethics, politics, and current events.
+Topics could include classical history, religion, ethics, politics, and current events.
 Controversial topics not covered in the official curriculum were often the most popular.
 Studies have been done, for example, finding an increasing discussion of slavery at literary society meetings through the 1850s.
 In addition to debates, in the years before the Civil War, college literary societies sponsored addresses by politicians and other dignitaries.
-Most frequently those addresses were delivered in conjunction with graduation, but there were also literary society addresses at the beginning of the school year and at other important dates, such as July Fourth.
-The most famous of those addresses is Ralph Waldo Emerson's "The American Scholar."
+Most frequently those addresses were delivered in conjunction with graduation.
+Still, there were also literary society addresses at the beginning of the school year and at other important dates, such as July Fourth.
+The most famous of those addresses is Ralph Waldo Emerson's "The American Scholar".
 Yet, there were hundreds of others, most of which were less radical than Emerson's address.

 Since these organizations are virtually the oldest kind of student organization in America, where they have survived, they are seen as ancient institutions.
 One author from Georgia acknowledged that fact (by parody) in discussing his own society: "The origin of the Washington Society dates back to the glory days of the Jurassic Period of the Mesozoic Era.
 It was during this time that great plant-eating dinosaurs roamed the Earth, feeding on lush growths of ferns and palm-like cycads and bennettitaleans.
 Meanwhile, smaller but vicious carnivores stalked the great herbivores.
 The oceans were full of fish, squid, and coiled ammonites, plus great ichthyosaurs and the long-necked plesiosaurs.
 Vertebrates first took to the air, like the mighty pterosaurs and the first true birds.
 The supercontinent Pangaea began to break up and disperse itself across the Earth's surface, sending a big chunk of land to the very spot where Thomas Jefferson's decomposed old ass lies buried today.
 And it is on this same chunk of land, a few miles away, that Mr. Jefferson's University sits, home to the Washington Literary Society and Debating Union."